 Notice: You are browsing the documentation for PrestaShop 8, which is currently in development.You might want to read the documentation for the current version, PrestaShop 1.7.

-This document describes the faceted search architecture that is being implemented in PrestaShop 1.7.
+This document describes the faceted search architecture that is implemented in PrestaShop 1.7 and over.

 Please also read the extensive comments in